wunderwuzzi23/blog/content/posts/2020/husky-ai-machine-learning-attack-bruteforce.md

 Now, let's discuss how to mitigate these issues, I had a couple of ad-hoc ideas:

 1. **Simple adversarial training:** My first thought is to make sure to add these test cases when training the model.
 This is called "adversarial training"
-2. **Throttle calls to the REST API:** Not all attacks are feasible if users are throttled when submitting images.
+2. **Throttle calls to the web server:** Not all attacks are feasible if users are throttled when submitting images.
 Throttling will make successful attacks more difficult for some attackers.
 As red teamer I'd say its best to assume a motivated adversary has access to the model.
-3. **Interpret predictions slightly different:** - we could say an image is a husky when the prediction is 60%+
+3. **Interpret predictions slightly different:** We could say an image is a husky when the prediction is 60%+
 4. **Improving the model in general:** The model's accuracy is in the mid 80% and a bit overfitted, so there is plenty of room for improvements.
 5. **Transfer Learning** The best "fix" however is probably to perform "Transfer Learning" and build on top of the shoulders of a more mature model.